 Ben: You too, Dweeb.

-During the fight against the Megawatth-powered mecha, Rook get knocked out and thrown away.
+- During the fight against the Megawatt-powered mecha, Rook get knocked out and thrown away.
 Ben interrupts the fight to check if he is okay, and express sincere concern for him in the process.

 Ben (as Gravattack): Rook!
 You're okay?
 Come on, partner!

 - The Megawhatts being freed thanks to Ben.
 One's being stroked by a Plumber Agent in delight.
 Aww...